Havelock Schools Curriculum

 Children explore the curriculum in many fun and exciting ways The Curriculum seeks to develop the whole child through PHSE, British Values, SMSC, SRE and global citizenship Children have access to many enrichment opportunities within school such as Forest School, trips, community links and special visitors |

-Language and vocabulary Teaching is designed to develop and deepen vocabulary New vocabulary is clearly displayed and embedded across all subjects Philosophy for Children P4C teaches children critical thinking and the ability to articulate their thoughts and is a tool used across the subjects taught. |
+Teaching is designed to develop and deepen vocabulary New vocabulary is clearly displayed and embedded across all subjects Philosophy for Children P4C teaches children critical thinking and the ability to articulate their thoughts and is a tool used across the subjects taught. |

-Text-focused Reading is prioritised in the curriculum for all pupils, including developing a love of reading.
+Reading is prioritised in the curriculum for all pupils, including developing a love of reading.
 In many lessons, children are expected to read about the subject matter Class reading texts will be used to develop vocabulary and reading for understanding Our writing approach is based around a model text that is deeply explored and used as a basis for their own independent writing. |

-Support for all Children receive quality first teaching where their needs are met through small step instruction.
+Children receive quality first teaching where their needs are met through small step instruction.
 The Curriculum is fully inclusive enabling progress for all pupils including SEND, PP, EAL and LAC.
 Effective modelling and worked examples reduces the chance of misconceptions.
 Scaffolding provides children with the structure and support to achieve well and build confidence. |

-Deepening concepts Key aspects and concepts in relevant subjects are identified.
+Key aspects and concepts in relevant subjects are identified.
 The understanding of these is deepened every time they are revisited Teachers make explicit links to link prior learning and to build on existing understanding. |

 Our Curriculum Design